 \subsection{Clustering statistics}

-The probability $\dif P$ of finding a triplet of objects inside the comoving volumes $\dif V_1$, $\dif V_2$, and $\dif V_3$, separated by the comoving distances $s_{12}$, $s_{13}$, and $s_{23}$ can be written as
+The probability $\dif P$ of finding a triplet of objects inside the comoving volumes $\dif V_1$, $\dif V_2$, and $\dif V_3$, separated by the comoving distances $s_{12}$, $s_{13}$, and $s_{23}$, can be written as

-where $\bar{n}$ is the average number density of objects, and $\xi$ and $\zeta$, are, respectively, the 2PCF and connected 3PCF \citep{Peebles80}.
-Unlike the 2PCF, which encodes only scale information (being exclusively dependent on the separation between pairs of objects), the 3PCF is the lowest-order clustering statistics able to provide information also about the shape of structures (since both size and shape characterize triangles).
+where $\bar{n}$ is the average number density of objects, and $\xi$ and $\zeta$, are the 2PCF and connected 3PCF, respectively \citep{Peebles80}.
+Unlike the 2PCF, which only encodes scale information (being exclusively dependent on the separation between pairs of objects), the 3PCF is the lowest-order clustering statistics able to also provide information about the shape of structures (since size and shape both characterize triangles).

-In redshift-space, both $\xi$ and $\zeta$ also depend on the orientation between a given pair or triplet, respectively, and the LOS unit vector $\vec{\hat{n}}$, due to the action of RSDs, which break the assumption of isotropy by introducing the privileged direction defined by $\vec{\hat{n}}$.
-This splits clustering statistics into an isotropic component, defined by averaging them in redshift space over all the possible LOS directions, which depends solely on pair/triplet separations, and an anisotropic component that retains the specific directional dependence.
-In this paper, we focus only on the isotropic component of the statistics we consider, aiming to extend it with anisotropic information in a future work.
+In redshift space, $\xi$ and $\zeta$ also depend on the orientation between a given pair or triplet, respectively, and the LOS unit vector $\vec{\hat{n}}$ due to the action of RSDs, which break the assumption of isotropy by introducing the privileged direction defined by $\vec{\hat{n}}$.
+This splits clustering statistics into an isotropic component, defined by averaging them in redshift space over all the possible LOS directions, which solely depends on pair/triplet separations, and an anisotropic component that retains the specific directional dependence.
+We only focus on the isotropic component of the statistics we considered here and aim to extend it with anisotropic information in a future work.